Photo by Christopher Chan on Flickr.

 This summer my family is moving to San Francisco so that my disabled son can attend kindergarten.
 While we are excited about the next chapter of our lives in the Bay Area, we expected until recently to live in DC, and in Georgetown, the rest of our lives.
 Unfortunately, that plan changed when we ran into obstruction and hostility from DC Public Schools and local private schools regarding our son’s special needs.

-In the past year, Martin has had over 2,500 seizures.
+In the past year, M. has had over 2,500 seizures.
 Most of them are drop seizures, in which he drops to the ground like a puppet whose strings are cut.
 After every drop seizure, he gets right back up and resiliently soldiers on — coloring, playing with toys, eating his food, undeterred.

 When the seizures began breaking through his medication last year, my wife and I spent every evening on our laptops, immersing ourselves in pediatric neurology.
 Helping our boy fight seizures was our primary activity, at least it was until we discovered how much we would have to fight DC Public Schools to secure his rights to an equal education.